How to Clean & Remove Mold from Windowsills

 Plastic bucket

-Steps to clean mold from windows
+Steps to clean remove mold and mildew from windowsills and frames

-Prep and ventilate the area
+Prep the area

-Pre-clean surfaces
+Pre-clean the surfaces

 Mix the bleach and water solution